sebasjm/antlr/README.txt

 * cleaned up input stream stuff.
 Added ANTLRReaderStream, ANTLRInputStream and refactored.
 You can specify encodings now on ANTLRFileStream (and ANTLRInputStream) now.

+* You can set text local var now in a lexer rule and token gets that text. start/stop indexes are still set for the token.

+* Changed lexer slightly.
+Calling a nonfragment rule from a nonfragment rule does not set the overall token.

 June 10, 2006